ProsperWorks/graphite-pager/README.rst

 ---------

 Notifiers are what communicate with your preferred alerting service.
-Currently Graphite-Pager supports PagerDuty, HipChat and PushBullet notifications.
+Currently Graphite-Pager supports the following notifiers:

+* HipChat
+* PagerDuty
+* PushBullet
+* Slack

 PagerDuty requires an application key set in the environment as ``PAGERDUTY_KEY``